aurora-is-near/doc.aurora.dev/docs/getting-started/aurora-engine.md

 Thanks to Aurora’s EVM, Ethereum native applications can seamlessly be ported to NEAR’s L2-like network that is built as a smart contract on NEAR.
 Developers may enjoy familiar Ethereum tooling when working with their Solidity smart contracts on Aurora.
-The base fee of Aurora is ETH, which provides a smooth experience for dapps’ users.
+The base fee of Aurora is ETH, which provides a smooth experience for DApps’ users.

 Besides the EVM, Aurora developed the Rainbow Bridge which allows users to transfer assets between Ethereum, NEAR, and Aurora.
 Several integrations of bridges from/to other networks have been launched as well, and more is coming!